cure53/DOMPurify/README.md

 Well, please note, if you _first_ sanitize HTML and then modify it _afterwards_, you might easily **void the effects of sanitization**.
 If you feed the sanitized markup to another library _after_ sanitization, please be certain that the library doesn't mess around with the HTML on its own.
 See the [Security Goals & Threat Model](https://github.com/cure53/DOMPurify/wiki/Security-Goals-&-Threat-Model) for safe-usage recipes and the tags/attributes worth thinking twice about, and [Attack Classes & Bypass History](https://github.com/cure53/DOMPurify/wiki/Attack-Classes-&-Bypass-History) for why post-processing and changing the markup context defeat sanitization.

+### What about passing a DOM node instead of a string?

+`DOMPurify.sanitize()` also accepts a DOM node (an `Element`, `DocumentFragment` or `Document`).
+Since 3.4.14 that path is hardened for nodes that did not come out of the HTML parser: a node built with the DOM API or parsed as XML/XHTML (for example via `DOMParser` with `application/xhtml+xml` and `importNode()`) can carry case-preserved attribute names such as `ONERROR`, or a rawtext element like `<style>` with an element child or its own end tag inside its text.
+Both shapes are invisible to a string sanitizer because the HTML parser can never build them, but they break out on reparse.
+DOMPurify now removes attributes by their exact `Attr` node and treats these literal-text trees as unsafe, so mixing document contexts on the input side is covered.
+It remains your job not to mix contexts on the *output* side, see the paragraph above.

 ### Okay, makes sense, let's move on

 After sanitizing your markup, you can also have a look at the property `DOMPurify.removed` and find out, what elements and attributes were thrown out.
 Please **do not use** this property for making any security critical decisions.
 This is just a little helper for curious minds.